Board and Staff

 Board of Directors

-Of our 14 board members, 64% identify as women and 50% as people of color.
+The Maddox board has 12 members.
+67% identify as women and 75% as people of color.
 The board meets four times each year.
-In 2019, the board had an 87% attendance rate.
+In 2020, the board had a 95% attendance rate.
 We utilize active committees to fulfill our mission.
 Board members may serve two 3-year terms.

 she, her, hers